 As Seen on Newsday.com

-As temperatures fall, the chance of weather related home damage goes up.
+As temperatures fall, the chance of weather-related home damage goes up.
 Frozen water pipes are one of the most common – and costly – winter repairs.
-Cold temperatures can cause water pipes to freeze, and built up pressure can cause pipes to burst.
+Cold temperatures can cause water pipes to freeze, and built-up pressure can cause pipes to burst.
 Resultant flooding can cause serious damage, especially if no one is home.
-Long Island families, snowbirds and second homeowners can take a few simple steps to protect their most valuable asset.
+Long Island families, snowbirds, and second homeowners can take a few simple steps to protect their most valuable assets.
 Brand360 asked the experts at United Water Restoration Group in Islandia for their advice on preventing water damage from frozen pipes, and what to do if you experience flooding.

 Protecting your pipes is simple.
 With decades of experience, United Water Restoration Group recommends five easy steps homeowners can take to protect their pipes from freezing:

 Tip #1: Keep the Heat On

 If you or your tenants are leaving for a long period of time, make sure that the heat is kept on at the property.
 It may be difficult to convince tenants to leave their heat on when they are away, especially if they are responsible for paying their own utility bills.
 You should inform them that the heat can help prevent pipes from freezing, and if pipes freeze and burst, it can cause water damage to the property and to their possessions.

 The heat does not have to be kept as high as you normally would, but keeping it above 50 degrees Fahrenheit is a good idea.
 This should provide enough heat to keep the pipes warm and to prevent water inside from freezing.